Water Resources Minor

 With a minor in Water Resources, students can enter the workforce with a broad knowledge of water issues and with experience in the field.
 This minor has an optional internship that will provide students with hands-on experience with researchers, water groups, or other focus areas that suit the student's interests.
 The interdisciplinary nature of the minor guarantees that students learn to view water with critical thinking skills, strengthening their degrees by adding dimension to the student's knowledge base.

-This interdisciplinary minor is administered by the Water Resources Committee (WRM) under the guidance of the Montana Institute on Ecosystems.
+This interdisciplinary minor is administered by the Water Resources Committee (WRM).
 Any committee member may serve as an advisor for the minor (see list of Faculty Advisors below).
-The chair of the committee (the IoE Director) serves as the curriculum review officer and signs the application for a Non-Teaching Minor after being approved and forwarded on by departmental advisors.
+The chair of the committee (Rob Payn) serves as the curriculum review officer and signs the application for a Non-Teaching Minor after being approved and forwarded on by departmental advisors.

 Additional resources including the Minor Application form and Course and Curriculum Changes form can be found on the MSU Office of the Registrar's website at http://www.montana.edu/registrar/Forms.html.